The Soldier's Details

 - Date of Death:

 - Grave No. 30, Hintok Road Camp

 Robinson enlisted AIF 26 Jul 1940 at Claremont, later joining 2/4th MGB’s ‘B’ Company Headquarters as a Corporal under Commanding Officer Capt.
 Bunning.

 ‘Buller’ Robinson died of dysentery 17 July 1943 at Hintock Mountain Camp (otherwise known as Hintock Road Camp) – his death was recorded in Weary Dunlop’s ‘War Diaries’ P 261.
 Buller was one of three deaths on this day – two of dysentery and one of cholera.

-Buller was one of about 100 men from 2/4th who absconded from ‘Aquitania’ whilst anchored one night, 15th January 1942 at Fremantle’s Gauge Roads.
+Buller was one of 100s of men from 2/4th who absconded from ‘Aquitania’ whilst anchored one night, 15th January 1942 at Fremantle’s Gauge Roads.
 Unable to re board in time before the ship sailed the next day for Singapore – the men were later shipped out intending to land them at Singapore.
 However before this could happen, it was realised Singapore would fall and they were taken to Java.
 Here they joined other Allied Forces in conjunction with Dutch East Indies.

 Kanchanaburi War Cemetery, Thailand.

 Buller’s parents Charles Stewart Robinson and Henrietta Bradley married 1914 Perth.
 They had a family of four sons and one daughter.
 William Joseph ‘Buller’ was their 3rd son.